plenoxyz/mullvad-skvaller/README.md

 This project is not affiliated with Mullvad in any way, it's a personal project that I made for myself.

-If you use my discord server, the commands you use are only seen by you, the bot and probably discord.
+If you use my discord server, the commands you use are only seen by you, the bot and probably Discord.
 Info provided by you (with the `/subscribe` command) is stored in a database associated with your discord user ID (check the [model.py](skvaller/database/model.py)).
 If you wish to have all your data removed from my database, you can use the `/purge_me` command.
 If `/list` doesn't show any subscription, no data is stored associated with you.

 # Contribute